Redesigning Food Delivery UX/UI

 79% of Americans have a difficult time deciding what to order off a food menu.

 The food delivery industry has tried solving the age-old question, “What am I in the mood to eat?” in real time.
-But easier said than done, especially when it’s mealtime.
+But that’s the wrong question, especially when it’s mealtime.

 The irony of food delivery: